endurodave/OBDII-Adapter-Software/README.md

 # OBD-II Adapter Software Source Code

 The OBD-II adapter software is written in C and compiled using [CCS](https://www.ccsinfo.com/compilers.php) PCH C Compiler, Version 3.167.
+The code executes on the Microchip PIC18F248 microcontroller.
 The source code serves as a translator of generic (universal) and enhanced (manufacturer specific) OBD-II messages to/from a host device.

 The adapter source code is located within the [src](/src/) directory. **Main.HEX** is the last adapter release.